femou1/pb-handbooks/pbst_handbook.md

 **Permissions:**

-Same as Tier 1 and 2.
+* Same as Tier 1 and 2.

+* Ability to issue PBST Kill-on-Sight orders outside of all subgroup events if PBST goals are threatened (active only while the Tier 3 is on-duty), and during PET Patrols if no ET+ is present and no support event is active.

 * Access to the Firing Range and SF arena controls